kuninari/Kuni-Blog./README.md

-# This is My blog
+# This is My Tech Blog

 https://kuni-blog.netlify.app